 Your computer will reboot during the system restore process.
 Once it boots back up again, you will be reverted to the previously saved restore point, undoing any changes made to your operating system since the restore point was made.

 This is great for undoing changes that have been made to your computer by software installation and can undo bugs and quirks introduced by anything modifying your core operating system configuration, and it conveniently restores settings and configurations.

 Restore points are by default automatically created when you install new software, but it’s also smart to create manual restore points from time to time.

-It’s a somewhat severe undertaking if you’re just hoping to address some minor issues, but if you want to be absolutely certain that you’re clearing out any old junk files, undoing any misconfigured settings of configuration, and entirely remove any malware that has found its way onto your system, it’s worth considering a fresh Windows install from time to time.
+It’s a somewhat severe undertaking if you’re just hoping to address some minor issues, but if you want to be absolutely certain that you’re clearing out any old junk files.
+Undoing any misconfigured settings or configuration, and entirely removing any malware that has found its way onto your system, it’s worth considering a fresh Windows install from time to time.

 Before embarking on a full system wipe, we recommend backing up any important files and documents externally.
 You could use cloud storage for this purpose.

 We also recommend linking your Windows product key to your Microsoft account.